Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Conclusions

 \begin{IEEEbiography}[{ }]{Mojtaba Hedayatpour} received his bachelor's degree in aerospace engineering from Sharif University of Technology, Iran and his master's degree in industrial systems engineering from University of Regina, Canada.
 He has worked as Autonomous Systems Engineer at a startup company called Dot Technology Corporation in Canada where he developed guidance, navigation and control solutions for autonomous farming vehicles.
 He is currently the head of Artificial Intelligence team at the same company in Edmonton, Canada, where together with his team they develop autonomous solutions for farming applications. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jorge Cort{\'e}s} (M'02-SM'06-F'14) received the Licenciatura degree in mathematics from Universidad de Zaragoza, Zaragoza, Spain, in 1997, and the Ph.D. degree in engineering mathematics from Universidad Carlos III de Madrid, Madrid, Spain, in 2001.
 He held postdoctoral positions with the University of Twente, Twente, The Netherlands, and the University of Illinois at Urbana-Champaign, Urbana, IL, USA.
 He was an Assistant Professor with the Department of Applied Mathematics and Statistics, University of California, Santa Cruz, CA, USA, from 2004 to 2007.
 He is currently a Professor in the Department of Mechanical and Aerospace Engineering, University of California, San Diego, CA, USA.
 He is the author of Geometric, Control and Numerical Aspects of Nonholonomic Systems (Springer-Verlag, 2002) and co-author (together with F. Bullo and S. Mart{\'\i}nez) of Distributed Control of Robotic Networks (Princeton University Press, 2009).
-He has been an IEEE Control Systems Society Distinguished Lecturer (2010-2014) and is an elected member for 2018-2020 of the Board of Governors of the IEEE Control Systems Society.
+He is a Fellow of IEEE and SIAM.
+At the IEEE Control Systems Society, he has been a Distinguished Lecturer (2010-2014), and is currently its Director of Operations and an elected member (2018-2020) of its Board of Governors.
 His current research interests include distributed control and optimization, network science, opportunistic state-triggered control and coordination, reasoning under uncertainty, and distributed decision making in power networks, robotics, and transportation. \end{IEEEbiography}